 - Platinum.
 Silicone gel breast implants contain platinum; saline implants don't.
 While some people feel that platinum could be harmful, the FDA says that studies have not found that it poses any risk in breast implants.

 - Surgical differences.
 Saline implants are filled after they’re implanted, so saline implants require a smaller incision than pre-filled silicone gel breast implants.
 Also, many saline implants can be adjusted after surgery.
-Months later, a woman could decide to increase or decrease the size of her saline implants without surgery.
+Months later, a woman could decide to increase or decrease the size of their saline implants without surgery.
 The doctor can just use a syringe to put in more liquid or take it out.
 The size of standard prefilled silicone gel implants cannot be changed.

 - Eligibility.
 There are some differences in who can get the two types of implants.
 For reconstruction, women can get either type of breast implant at any age.
 But for augmentation, saline implants are approved for women 18 and older, while only women who are 22 and older can get silicone gel breast implants.
 The FDA explains that the risks are different for the two products, specifically citing the issues surrounding the removal of ruptured silicone gel breast implants.

 Keep in mind that your doctor may have a strong recommendation for one type of breast implant over another.
 Certain things, like your body type or the current size of your breasts, might make one type of implant better for you.

 While studies have not found evidence that breast implants, either silicone gel or saline, are connected with serious disease, there are still risks.
 There are also long-term implications.
 Here are some of the breast implant safety issues that you need to consider.